Back to Blog

 When connectivity returns, your software should automatically sync all changes:

 You shouldn’t have to manually trigger syncs or worry about data conflicts.
-The software should handle synchronization automatically and intelligently.
+The software should handle synchronisation automatically and intelligently.

 No Data Loss